Promoting Undergraduate Expertise in Environmental Engineering

 This is exactly what the Barrett Foundation intended when the family nonprofit, led by 1966 UVM graduate Richard Barrett, a successful entrepreneur whose career was boosted by early internship experiences, decided to provide summer research scholarships for top students in the College of Engineering and Mathematical Sciences (CEMS).

-The program provides prestigious, competitive awards to outstanding undergraduate engineers who wish to pursue a specific research project under the mentorship of a faculty member.
+The program provides prestigious awards to outstanding undergraduate engineers who wish to pursue a specific research project with environmental impacts under the mentorship of a faculty member.
 The proposed projects must fit within the general research area of the faculty advisor.
 In this way, undergraduates have the opportunity and resources to pursue independent research as well as work closely with active faculty members who are leading scholars in their fields.
 Project ideas can be independently generated by the student or selected from research topics that have been described by faculty members.

-The competition is structured to reflect the application process and the execution of a program that would typically be funded by an external granting agency:
+The program is structured to reflect the application process and the execution of a program that would typically be funded by an external granting agency:

 - Students are required to submit an application describing a specific research project to be completed under the direction of a faculty mentor;